skillrepos/copilot-dd/codespace-labs.md

 ![Generated doc for the code](./images/cdd44d.png?raw=true "Generated doc for the code")

 8. While this is useful documentation for the start of the function, we'd like to have more extensive comments in the function body.
 So,let's get Copilot's help with that.
 Bring up the chat dialog again with **Cmd+I** and enter the text "verbosely comment this code".
 After Copilot completes its suggestions, if you're happy with them, you can just click *Accept*.
-(If you don't see an *Accept* option, you can choose to *View in Chat* and then insert the suggestions into the file in place of the existing code.)

 ![Regenerating doc](./images/cdd110.png?raw=true "Regenerating doc")